Welcome to Scene Stealers, our series of writing prompts designed to flex your creative muscles.

 Of course, it’s perfectly fine if you don’t want to share your work, but we hope you’ll do the exercise anyway.

 - Your story must begin with the exact wording we provide.

 - Your story must be 350 words or less.

 - Your work must be original and not previously published.

 - WTD provides an encouraging and safe environment for writers to grow and learn from each other.
 We’d love you to comment on other people’s submissions in a friendly and supportive manner.

 - We reserve the right to delete any comments or entries we deem inappropriate and those that do not meet the specifications above.

-This month’s installment Change Your POV allows you to exercise your writing muscles by writing a story in the rarely-used second-person POV.
-Remember, this is not a memoir, it’s a story.
+This month’s installment Build Tension allows you to exercise your writing muscles by writing a story in which you build tension slowly.
+Remember, you are heading towards a climax.

 Now steal this and make it your own.